openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Whenever TLS is used, a TLS server certificate check MUST be performed, per [@!RFC6125].

-##

-DPoP or MTLS needs to be recommended because metadata is only partially signed and attacker could do MITM by changing the credential endpoint value as suggested.

 # Implementation Considerations

 ## Claim-based Binding of the Credential to the End-User possessing the Credential {#claim-based-binding}